Azure/Real-Time-Transactions-Hackathon/01-challenge01.md

 ### Hints

+- Woodgrove Bank has provided you a script to deploy the foundation of your Azure environment.
+See the instructions in the README.md of the repo.
 - You will need to deploy the following Azure services:
   - Azure Cosmos DB NoSQL API (multi-master in 3 regions)
   - Azure OpenAI